sten-henriksson/kod-prov/designdoc.md

 # back
 > mvc

 > spawn: playwrigh service that checks loadtime

 > post: creat browser instance then load url. save load-time time-ran to json file

 # front
 > at-start get list of tests ran

 > text-input.

 > searchbox of prev tests

 > list with refresh to update list

-To get started, cd into the new directory: cd frontend

-To start a development live-reload server: npm run dev

-To create a production build (in ./build): npm run build

-To start a production HTTP/2 server: npm run serve